build-wars/texmod/OTM_GUI/bin/README_English.txt

 If the game starts and all works fine, a new tab opens immediately in OpenTexMod.
 In this tab you can now mod the game.
 Press the "update" button to commit the changes to the game.
-You can also save your current settings.
-They will be loaded and committed automatically when you start the same game the next time.
+You can also save your current settings as a template.
+One template can be set as default for a game, which will be loaded and and committed automatically when you start this game the next time.

 To load a mod, you must set the check mark of the file.
 If you wish to unload a mod, just remove the check mark and click on update again.

-At the moment pressing the X button of a file will remove it from the list but won't unload the mod from the game.
+Clicking on update will only update the differences (if packages have been removed from the list, you toggled check marks or changed the order).
+The reload button forces to reload from disk (if you have edited the texture itself).

 Due to the fact that different mods can modify the same target texture, only the mod-texture of the first file in the list is taken into account.
 The action of this file